Chickens in the garden

 In Africa you have to guard against the mongoose, or uchakide, and the raptors.

 One of the things that I love about our green home is that it has led me into developing new skills that I might never have considered.
 Like, who needs to learn to weld?
 Now I think every able-bodied male, and yes women too if it takes their fancy, should have one of these new inverter types; it's so easy.
 See how I have learned to make a simple steel gate design.
-It is become necessary to create rotational grazing for our hens; bought fencing materials are expensive.
+It has become necessary to create rotational grazing for our hens; bought fencing materials are expensive.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie?
-Better still, a social mead tick would help.
+How about forwarding it to a friendly book or food junkie?
+Better still, a social media tick would help.

 Address: